deuscode/PowerShell-Docs/reference/6/Microsoft.WSMan.Management/Invoke-WSManAction.md

 Internet Information Services (IIS), which hosts the session, forwards requests with this endpoint to the specified application.
 This default setting of WSMAN is appropriate for most uses.
-This parameter is designed to be used if many computers establish remote connections to one computer that is running Windows PowerShell.
+This parameter is designed to be used if many computers establish remote connections to one computer that is running PowerShell.
 In this case, IIS hosts Web Services for Management (WS-Management) for efficiency.

 ```yaml